radkr/product-list-with-cart/README.md

 ### Iteration 3

 See the product list properly when I change the default browser font size setting.

+### Iteration 4

+Allow me (administrator) to change the pictures of the products after the application has been deployed.

 ## What I learned